FabricFabricPlatform

 result: "block",

-reason: "No offer-acceptance consent on file for this borrower.",
+reason: "No plan-acceptance consent on file for this external user.",

 };